Internal communication is no longer a support function — it’s a business advantage.

 Related: 5 Internal Communications Best Practices for Driving Engagement [Infographic Included]

-When employees feel engaged, they are much more likely to share your brand messaging.
+When employees feel informed and engaged, they are much more likely to share your brand messaging.
 This can provide a much-needed boost for HR and recruiting staff looking to create a great employer brand and build networks of trust with candidates.

 Key takeaways